dlstreamer/pipeline-server/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-Thank you for your contribution to the Video Analytics Serving repository.
+Thank you for your contribution to the Intel(R) Deep Learning Streamer Pipeline Server repository.

 Before submitting this PR, please make sure: